rampadc/zero-to-prod-in-go/docs/01-intro.md

 ## Why this Go guide?

 I’ve been dipping my toes into Go lately, and I've noticed a gap in the learning resources.
-Coming from Rust, it has a wealth of excellent guides and tutorials, Go’s landscape is a bit more barren, especially when it comes to practical, production-ready applications for **beginners**.
+Coming from Rust, which has a wealth of excellent guides and tutorials, Go’s landscape is a bit more barren, especially when it comes to practical, production-ready applications for **beginners**.
 This guide is greatly inspired by Luca Palmieri's [Zero to Production in Rust](https://www.zero2prod.com) book.

 So, I'm writing this guide to share what I've learned and to help others level up their Go skills.
 We'll cover everything from the basics to advanced topics, including: